 The unique characteristics of the building allow for interesting possibilities for combinations of art works and architectural character.

 The affordability and support of the people running the space ensure artists can focus on new ideas in a relaxed and quiet environment.”

 Nayan Kulkarni, artist

-is a building & interior designer with over 20 years’ experience in extending and improving homes for families in the UK but also for designing a series of new-build homes in her hometown Reykjavik.
+is a building & interior designer.
 A graduate of Kingston Polytechnic, she works mostly in London and teaches Interior Design at Kingston University.

 Sigrun’s interests traverse the fields of art, design and social transformation.
 Her passion is the art of communicating a building’s potential through drawing, painting, photomontage or any visual means necessary.
 Often working with vacant, near derelict buildings, the challenge is to explore their potential through sketching, often in charcoal, the way the spaces are animated through daylight.

 Being part of the campaign to bring this council property into public use, her focus tends to be on the fabric of the hARTslane building, using her keen interest in sustainability and developing an eco-conscious organisation.

 is a multi-disciplinary artist and events producer.
 She graduated from Wimbledon College of Art in 2020 with a BA degree in Fine Art.
 Rachel’s work takes small moments of human behaviour and replays them, rewinds them, and restages them into fiction using performance, text, humour, spoken word and installation.
 Rachel is an advocate for creating an accessible platform for artists who are trialling and experimenting with live and performance work.
 Rachel was a co-curator in the summer video screening project at hARTslane whereby fine art films were projected onto a dust sheet on the wall opposite the space.